 The Five Largest Cities in South America By Population

-The Argentinian city of Buenos Aires is the second most populous city in the South American continent.
+The Argentinian city of Buenos Aires is the second most populous city on the South American continent.
 As per UN estimates, more than 89% of Argentina’s population resides in urban areas, and one-third of the population dwells in and around Buenos Aires.
 The city, located in a strategic position on the western shore of the Rio de la Plata estuary, has easy access to the Atlantic Ocean.
-Of the 14.1 million people living in Buenos Aires, many are immigrants who have moved into the country in a massive immigration wave from the European and Middle East countries in search of a better life.
+Of the nearly 15 million people living in Buenos Aires, many are immigrants who have moved into the country in a massive immigration wave from the European and Middle Eastern countries in search of a better life.

 Rio de Janeiro is the third most populated city in South America and the second most populated city in Brazil.
 Like Sao Paolo, the nearness to the sea facilitated the rapid development of the city of Rio de Janeiro from an important Portuguese settlement in the 16th Century into a bustling modern metropolitan area of the current times.
 Rio de Janeiro is also home to the second largest GDP in Brazil, and is one of the most visited cities in the Southern Hemisphere.
 The beaches, landmark monuments, world heritage sites, carnivals, festivities, and overall happenings of life of Rio is responsible for attracting millions of tourists and immigrants from other countries to visit or stay in this truly multicultural city.